Technorely/tendermint/docs/spec/blockchain/blockchain.md

 ## Evidence

-Evidence in Tendermint is implemented as an interface.
+Evidence in Tenderely is implemented as an interface.
 This means any evidence is encoded using its Amino prefix.
 There is currently only a single type, the `DuplicateVoteEvidence`.